QUICK START - Starting with TrackMe: (feed tracking quickstart)

 step2_07.png

-• TrackMe allows to benchmark the most expensive part of the search logic, this provides an accurate enough idea of how long is going to take the tracker to execute.
+• TrackMe allows benchmarking the most expensive part of the search logic, this provides an accurate enough idea of how long the tracker will take to execute.

-• The target is to execute the search every 5 minutes. (while this is under your control, in most cases we want to get a close as possible to this frequency, especially for feeds tracking)
+• The target is to execute the search every 5 minutes (while this is under your control, in most cases we want to get as close as possible to this frequency, especially for feeds tracking).

 • The scaling idea underneath is to create multiple trackers with a reduced scope, so they can be executed concurrently, and therefore reduce the execution time.